 Life is certainly not easy for us companies at the moment.
 In addition to long-standing complaints such as the shortage of skilled workers, expensive energy and strict ESG guidelines, a president has now taken office in the USA who 95% of German companies expect to have a negative impact – practically no one in Germany likes Donald, let alone his 20% import tax.
 An absolute madness – for Germany and the rest of the world.
 And now a law to strengthen accessibility for companies?

 In fact, this is a ray of hope – not only for the 10.4 million people with disabilities in Germany.
-That's right, we're talking about one in eight people.
+That's right, that is about one in eight people.
 However, we must also say that the law does not apply to all companies, but to companies in the German private sector that offer digital products and services – and we are talking about products and services such as computers, mobile phones, self-service terminals, banking services, online shops and apps.
 If the careers page is part of the company website that offers the aforementioned products or services in e-commerce, then the law applies.
-We are primarily talking here about banks/banking services, telecommunications services, online shops and transport companies.
+That primarily are banks/banking services, telecommunications services, online shops and transport companies.
 An exception to this are micro-enterprises that employ fewer than ten people or have an annual turnover of less than two million euros.
 At the same time, it is quite disadvantageous if you do not start with accessible recruiting immediately – regardless of what your company does.

 Accenture proves it: inclusive companies are 25% more productive and achieve 2.6 times higher profits.
 This article is a plea for inclusive recruiting and equips you with the necessary knowledge to do so.